Use Your Flex Spending for New Glasses

 FAQ #1: Can I use my flex dollars for glasses?

-InVision Tip: Divide and conquer!
-Some plans allow you to divide up your glasses payments between two years, so if your 2020 plan covers a glasses frame without prescription lenses, you may be able to pay for the lenses in 2021.
+InVision Tip: You may be able to divide up your glasses payments between two years.
+If your plan covers a frame without prescription lenses, you could pay for the frame in 2022 and the lenses in 2023.

 FAQ #2: How do I get reimbursed for my glasses purchase?